daggy1234/asyncdagpi/README.md

 ### usertextimage

-Returns a png (as BytesIO).
+Returns a png image as an API url or (as BytesIO if `bytes=True`).
 Takes in the following arguments

 ```python
 API_CLIENT.usertextimage(feature,image_url,text,name)